bhkashani-cmd/academic-site/_pages/editorial.md

 title: "Editorial Activities"
 permalink: /editorial/
 layout: single
-author_profile: false
+author_profile: true
 ---

 # Editorial Activities

-## Current Position

-Managing Editor

-International Journal of Management, Accounting and Economics (IJMAE)

----
+## Academic Editorial Activities

+My editorial activities are focused on supporting scholarly communication, academic publishing, and the dissemination of research findings.

-## Editorial Responsibilities
+## Journal Editorial Activities

-- Journal Management
-- Editorial Decision Support
+I have been involved in academic journal management and editorial processes, including:

-- Peer Review Coordination
+- Coordination of scholarly publications
+- Management of manuscript submission and review processes
+- Communication with authors and reviewers
+- Supporting the quality improvement of academic publications

+## Scholarly Publishing Interests

+My interests in scholarly publishing include:

+- Academic journal development
+- Research dissemination
-- Publication Ethics
+- Publication quality and evaluation
-- Indexing Development
-- International Visibility
-- Editorial Policy Development

----
+- Improving the visibility and accessibility of scholarly works

-## Academic Publishing
+## Academic Service

-Activities related to scholarly communication, research integrity and international publishing.
+Through editorial and academic activities, I aim to contribute to the advancement of research communication and support the publication of high-quality academic work.